Travel guide

 Does a North America eSIM work in the United States, Canada, and Mexico simultaneously?

-Is the regional pack or one eSIM per country cheaper for me?
+Is the regional pack or an eSIM per country cheaper for me?

-If you visit two or three countries, the North America pack is usually cheaper and more convenient than adding individual plans.
-If you only go to one country, an individual eSIM for that destination might better suit your data needs.
+If you visit two or three countries, the North America pack is usually cheaper and more convenient than combining individual plans.
+If you're only going to one country, a single eSIM for that destination might better suit your data needs.
 It depends on your specific itinerary.

 Can I still use WhatsApp with my Spanish number?